 Applicants apply and submit documentation electronically.
-The electronic portions of the application procedures (including letters of reference) must be submitted by the January deadline.
-In addition all transcripts must be received (not postmarked) in the office of Undergraduate Admissions on or before January deadline.
+The electronic portions of the application procedures (including letters of reference) must be submitted by the spring application deadline.
+In addition all transcripts must be received (not postmarked) in the office of Undergraduate Admissions on or before the spring application deadline.

 Review and understand all information provided at School of Nursing Admissions for in-depth information on the admissions process.

 - an application fee